Inns of Court

 The program is geared towards lawyers who have 2-8 years at the bar, but consideration will be given to others who wish to participate.

-The Winter and Fall 2022 Sessions are now full.
-Please read on below and get your application in early for the 2023 Winter Session.
+The Fall 2023 Session is almost full.
+Please read on below and get your application in early for the Winter 2024 Session.